Learn Everything You Need to Know About These Common Firewood Terms!

 What is Kindling Wood?

-Kindling wood is a broad term, but it usually means anything larger than tinder but smaller than logs.
-The most common example of kindling wood is a bundle of tree branches.
-These branches can be as small as your pinky or as thick as your wrist.
+Kindling wood is a broad term that usually refers to anything larger than tinder but smaller than logs.
+The most common example is a bundle of tree branches, which can be as small as your pinky or as thick as your wrist.
 You can use kindling wood to start and feed a small fire or help a big fire continue to burn.

 5 Firewood Terms Related to Cuts